 History Of Udhampur

-Udhampur is a city and a municipal council in Udhampur District in the Indian state of Jammu and Kashmir.
-Situated among lush green forests of Eucalyptus, it is the third-largest city of the Jammu region and the fifth-largest city in the state of Jammu and Kashmir.
+Udhampur is a city and a municipal council in Udhampur District in the Indian Union Territory of Jammu and Kashmir.
+Situated among lush green forests of Eucalyptus, it is the third-largest city of the Jammu region and the fifth-largest city in the UT of Jammu and Kashmir.
 Named after Raja Udham Singh, it serves as the district capital and the Northern Command headquarters of the Indian Army.
 A Forward Base Support Unit (FBSU) of the Indian Air Force is also stationed here.
 Udhampur is used by the Armed Forces as a transit point between Jammu and Srinagar when travelling by road (National Highway NH 44).
 The second largest city within the Jammu division of the state of Jammu and Kashmir.

 Udhampur is a lush green area replete with eucalyptus forests.
 This city is the district capital of the Udhampur district and is a strategically important city for India as it sits close to the Pakistan border and thus, the Northern command headquarters for the Indian military is based out of there.
 To support the troops, the Forward Base Support Unit, which is an arm of the Indian Air force, is also situated here which operates out of the Udhampur Air Force Station.
 However, Udhampur also has many places of interest in and around the city to explore.